mathesar-foundation/mathesar-wiki/design/specs/number-data-type.md

 Users can now format the number type to represent currency values when set to decimal.
 For this, users can add a currency symbol to the number and set options like showing a thousand separators or changing the position of the currency symbol.

-Additionally, the interface must inform the user that this is a display option and lacks specialized functionality provided by the currency data type.
+Additionally, the interface must inform the user that this is a display option and lacks specialized functionality provided by the `Money` data type.

+Changes to the `Money` data type are also required as part of this update.
+Refer to [Money Data Type Specs](/design/specs/money-data-type) for more information.

 #### Updated Prototype